veit/jupyter-tutorial/docs/sphinx/nbsphinx.rst

    <https://readthedocs.org/>`_.

-   To do this, you first have to create an account at https://readthedocs.org/ and then connect your GitLab, Github or Bitbucket account.
+   To do this, you first have to create an account at https://readthedocs.org/ and then connect your GitLab, GitHub or Bitbucket account.

 Markdown cells
 ~~~~~~~~~~~~~~